 There ARE beaches in Santo Domingo as well, and I can tell you that they look inviting from a distance, at least to me!
 But the BEST beaches near Santo Domingo are a bit outside the city limits.

-Ask any of the locals, and they will cringe at the thought of taking a swim in one of the littered sandy beach bays along the capital Malecon boardwalk where I do my evening runs in January 2023.
-You need to get out of the city.
+Ask any of the locals, and they will cringe at the thought of taking a swim in one of the littered sandy beach bays along the capital Malecon boardwalk, where I did my evening runs in January.

-So here are the best 9 beaches in decent proximity to Santo Domingo, and an additional 5 that are a bit further away!
+So here are the best 9 beaches in decent proximity to Santo Domingo and an additional few that are a bit further away!

 Map Of Best Beaches Near Santo Domingo